'Succession' filming locations: Inside the world of Waystar Royco

 7. Tuscany, Italy

-While the Succession season 2 finale capped in Croatia, it's reported that season three will finish off in Tuscany, with Villa Cetinale, a 17th-century villa and gardens in Sovicille, serving as the location of a major Roy party.
+While the Succession season 2 finale capped in Croatia, season three finished off in typically glam fashion in Tuscany.
+One of the most stunning Succession locations so far, Villa Cetinale, a 17th-century villa and gardens in Sovicille, served as the wedding location of Caroline Collingwood, Shiv, Kendall, and Roman's mother.

 Christina Izzo is the Deputy Editor of My Imperfect Life.